native-rust-lib/native-rust-lib.github.io/mdbook/src/core-lib/setup.md

 # 2 + 2 = 4
 ```

-Setup is done! now we can focus at writing the real library.
+The setup is done!
+Now we can focus on writing the actual library.